annabellisa/Catford_E93/README.md

 There are three files:

 1. e93_S0_function_library.R Contains all functions used in processing and analysis.
+Some have 2 versions because both were used at different points in the analysis.

 2. e93_S1_data_setup.R Script for processing species, trait and environmental data from E93 and related experiments.